Error mitigation in variational quantum eigensolvers using tailored probabilistic machine learning: Introduction

 The manuscript is structured as follows.
-In Secs.~\ref{parametrization-subsection}, \ref{theory-section} and \ref{observables-sec} we present our error-mitigation formalism from a general perspective; in Sec.~\ref{practical_example} we show benchmark calculations of a Fermionic impurity model using our method the IBM quantum-computing framework Qiskit~\cite{Qiskit}; in Sec.~\ref{applicationQE-section} we use a VQE impurity solver in a quantum-embedding method called rotationally invariant slave boson theory (RISB)~\cite{Fresard1992,Georges,Lanata2016}, showing that our error-mitigation method leads to substantial accuracy and stability improvements.
+In Secs.~\ref{parametrization-subsection}, \ref{GPR-main-section} and \ref{observables-sec} we present our error-mitigation formalism from a general perspective; in Secs.~\ref{practical_example} and \ref{practical_example2} we show benchmark calculations of a Fermionic impurity model and a Heisenberg model using our method within the IBM quantum-computing framework Qiskit~\cite{Qiskit}.